SecurityTokenStandard/EIP-Spec/Issue.md

 For example tokens may be split into those minted during the primary issuance, and those received through secondary trading.

-Having this data allows token contracts to implement sophisticated logic to govern transfers from a particular tranche, and in determining the tranche into which to deposit the receivers balance.
+Having this data allows token contracts to implement sophisticated logic to govern transfers from a particular tranche and determine the tranche into which to deposit the receivers balance.

 Transfers of securities can fail for a number of reasons in contrast to utility tokens which generally only require the sender to have a sufficient balance.

 These conditions could be related to metadata of the shares being transferred (i.e. whether they are subject to a lock-up period), the identity of the sender and receiver of the securities (i.e. whether they have been through a KYC process and whether they are accredited or an affiliate of the issuer) or for reasons unrelated to the specific transfer but instead set at the security level (i.e. the security enforces a maximum number of investors or a cap on the percentage held by any single investor).

-For utility ERC20 / ERC77 tokens the `balanceOf` and `allowance` functions provide a way to check that a transfer is likely to succeed before executing the transfer which can be executed both on and off-chain.
+For utility ERC20 / ERC777 tokens the `balanceOf` and `allowance` functions provide a way to check that a transfer is likely to succeed before executing the transfer which can be executed both on and off-chain.

 For tokens representing securities we introduce a function `checkSecurityTokenSend` which provides a more general purpose way to achieve this when the reasons for failure are more complex and a function of the whole transfer (i.e. includes any data sent with the transfer and the receiver of the securities).